WHAT IS AN OVERSEAS MIDWIFERY PLACEMENT WITH WORK THE WORLD?

 Get in touch using the short enquiry form.

 Ghana - Takoradi

 Find out more

 The city of Takoradi lies close to golden beaches that stretch on for miles, local fishing villages, and decaying historical forts which are dotted along the coast.

 Midwifery in Africa is very different to what you're used to seeing at home.
-On a midwifery placement here, you’ll discover that limited resources means prenatal care is almost non-existent, and the maximum length of stay in the unit is a mere 5 days.
+On a midwifery placement here, you’ll discover that limited resources mean prenatal care is almost non-existent, and the maximum length of stay in the unit is a mere 5 days.
 Add to that the array of cultural traditions that surround birth here, and you’ll find the opportunities for personal and professional growth are limitless.
-Read stories from those who’ve already travelled with us to Takoradi
+Read stories from those who’ve already undertaken midwifery programs in Takoradi.

 Sri Lanka - Kandy

 Kandy is a time-worn city surrounded by lush tropical forests, diverse wildlife, and golden beaches.
 With opportunities to go trekking, swim with dolphins, and discover ancient ruins, you’ll never be short of new things to try.

 On your Midwifery placement, you’ll have the chance to rotate through the Antenatal, Postnatal and Premature Baby Units, encountering complicated birthing procedures, terminations, and miscarriages.
 Perceiving how patient numbers regularly exceed bed space will open your eyes to the impact a lack of resources has on local women and the staff who help them.
 Read stories from those who’ve already undertaken midwifery programs in Kandy.